 \subsection{Does the confusion match network similarity perception during training?}

-To answer this question, we start with the visualizations of Confusion-based CSMs (Fig. \ref{fig:ncsms_resnet_swin_mini}).
-After some epochs, CCSMs start to reflect a similar box-diagonal structure as NCSMs (Fig. \ref{fig:ncsms_resnet_swin_mini}) with lower density.
-It also needs more epochs to be clearly developed, \emph{e.g.} for the 5th epoch of ResNet18, the confusion (thus the indirect similarity estimation) can be observed even out of the basic-level categories (see the off-diagonal `noise' and visible vertical `stripes' in the CCSMs).
-It suggests that while the networks quickly discover inter-class similarities, they need more epochs to align their mistakes with their similarity judgments, \emph{e.g.} via improving on more `atypical'/`difficult' samples.

-To further examine how the errors align with the network's perception, we present the \textbf{SAI(NCSM, CCSM)} curves in Fig. \ref{fig:sai_ncsm_ccsm} showing that both similarity perception estimates (direct - NCSM, indirect - CCSMs) align closely, peaking around epoch 25.
+To examine how errors align with network's perception, we use the \textbf{SAI(NCSM, CCSM)} curves in Fig. \ref{fig:sai_ncsm_ccsm} showing that both similarity perception estimates (direct - NCSM, indirect - CCSMs) align closely, peaking around epoch 25.
 Sparser structure of confusion-based CSMs than NCSMs' results in lower SAI values (visible in Fig. \ref{fig:ncsms_resnet_swin_mini}).
-ViT-CNN hybrid and the ViT-inspired CNN behave similarly.
+The ViT-CNN hybrid and ViT-inspired CNN behave similarly.
 The curves of CNNs are initially steeper than for ViTs.
-Then, alignment decrease occurs and stabilization, stemming from the smaller number of mistakes.
+Then, alignment decrease occurs and stabilization, stemming from the smaller mistakes number.

+We also provide a visual aid -- Confusion-based CSMs -- in Fig. \ref{fig:ncsms_resnet_swin_mini}).
+At later epochs, CCSMs start to reflect a similar box-diagonal structure as NCSMs (Fig. \ref{fig:ncsms_resnet_swin_mini}) with lower density.
+However, it needs more epochs to be clearly developed, even for ResNet18, whose NCSM already exhibited a clearly box-diagonal structure at the 5th epoch.
+At early epochs, confusion (thus the indirect similarity estimation) can be observed even out of the basic-level categories (see the off-diagonal `noise' and visible vertical `stripes' in the CCSMs).
+It suggests that while the networks quickly discover inter-class similarities, they need more epochs to align their mistakes with their similarity judgments, \emph{e.g.} via improving on more `atypical'/`difficult' samples.